Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: Lattice Regularization, UV completion and Symmetric Anomalous TQFT

 \emph{Is it possible that $\Z_{2,[1]}$ global symmetry in the long-range entangled boundary theory happens to be spontaneously broken? }

-Namely, following the notations in Sec.~7 of \Ref{Wang2018edf1801.05416} on the SRE/SRE and LRE/SRE of the bulk/boundary (denoted bulk/bdry) systems, the symmetry-extension construction \cite{Wang2017locWWW1705.06728,{Wang2018edf1801.05416}} under the exact sequence $K \to H \to G$, may result in different dynamical fates:
+Namely, following the notations in Sec.~7 of \Refe{Wang2018edf1801.05416} on the bulk/boundary (denoted bulk/bdry) systems of the SRE/SRE and SRE/LRE types, the symmetry-extension construction \cite{Wang2017locWWW1705.06728,{Wang2018edf1801.05416}} under the exact sequence $K \to H \to G$, may result in different dynamical fates:

-Thus below what we aim to examine is whether a proposal of \emph{Case 2} associated with \Eq{eq:sequence-H-ext} is in fact the \emph{Case 3} in disguise, when $K$ is dynamically gauged, as { Concretely, we propose a $\Z_{2}$ gauge theory (as a candidate IR theory of the UV SU(2) YM) which has $\Z_{2,[1]}$ global symmetry and saturates the 't Hooft anomaly \Eq{Eq.5dPartitionfunction}.
+Thus below what we aim to examine is whether a proposal of \emph{Case 2} associated with \Eq{eq:sequence-H-ext} is in fact the \emph{Case 3} in disguise, when $K$ is dynamically gauged, as { Concretely, we propose a $\Z_{2}$ gauge theory (endorsed with a $\Z_2$ 2-cochain $b$ field and the dual $\Z_2$ 1-cochain ${\tilde a}$ field, as a candidate IR theory of the UV SU(2) YM) which has $\Z_{2,[1]}$ global symmetry and saturates the 't Hooft anomaly \Eq{Eq.5dPartitionfunction}.
 We will find that the $\Z_{2,[1]}$ global symmetry is spontaneously broken. }

 We consider the 4d $\Z_2$-gauge TQFT

 Here $\int [D b] [D {\tilde a}]$ means we sum over the $\Z_2$ valued 2-cochain $b\in C^2(M, \Z_2)$ and $\Z_2$ valued 1-cochain ${\tilde a} \in C^1(M, \Z_2)$.
 The first term is the standard BF term of discrete gauge theory, while the second term is the 4d analogue of the Dijkgraaf-Witten type action\cite{Putrov2016qdo1612.09298}.
 We also refer it as the twisting term.
 Integrating out $b$ enforces ${\tilde a}$ to be a $\Z_2$ valued cocycle, hence the twisting term $\frac{1}{4}\cP(\delta {\tilde a} )=\frac{1}{4}\delta {\tilde a} \delta {\tilde a} = {\tilde a} {\tilde a} {\tilde a} {\tilde a}$ mod 2 is time-reversal symmetric.
 To match the anomaly from 5d SPTs in \Eq{Eq.5dPartitionfunction}, we couple to background fields $B$ and $w_1(TM)$, as follows,